discopt/cmr/doc/graphic.md

 The corresponding functions in the library are

-  - CMRtestGraphicMatrix() tests a matrix for being graphic.
+  - CMRgraphicTestMatrix() tests a matrix for being graphic.
-  - CMRtestCographicMatrix() tests a matrix for being cographic.
+  - CMRgraphicTestTranspose() tests a matrix for being cographic.

 and are defined in \ref network.h.